-The level of the hazardous waste as of 31 December 2014 was 2,963 kg (31 December 2013: 4,560 kg), which is merely 0.26% (2013: 0.3%) of the hazardous waste produced throughout the whole year.
+The level of the hazardous waste as of 31 December 2015 was zero kg (31 December 2014: 2,963 kg), which means that the produced hazardous waste has been sold for recycling to third parties.
+In 2014 the above mentioned 2,963 kg was only 0.26% of the hazardous waste produced throughout the whole year.

-No provision is recognised for covering future environment fines or expenditures in 2014.
+No provision is recognised for covering future environment fines or expenditures in 2015.